HIGHLIGHTS OF PRESCRIBING INFORMATION

 These highlights do not include all the information needed to use ZYVOX safely and effectively.
 See full prescribing information for ZYVOX.

-ZYVOX® (linezolid) injection, tablets and oral suspension
+ZYVOX® (linezolid) for oral suspension

 Initial U.S. Approval: 2000